 Triclosan is non-toxic to mammals with acute exposure, although reports indicate that it can cause skin irritation.

 A recent study by the University of California, Davis, indicates that long term exposure to triclosan can impair the functioning of skeletal and heart muscles in rats.
 So far, long term studies have not shown evidence of carcinogenicity.

 Triclosan is also of environmental concern.
 Although it is immobile in soil, it can bioaccumulate in exposed aquatic animals.
 For some aquatic species the chemical is toxic, and it can have endocrine disrupting effects on others.
 There is also concern that triclosan and other antibiotics in the environment will lead to the growth of drug-resistant bacteria.

-Research from the University of South Australia indicates that triclosan may be effectively treated with activated carbon.
+Research from the Korean Society of Environmental Engineers indicates that triclosan may be effectively treated with activated carbon.

 *Also known as Irgasan, and the trade name Microban® when used in material treatment.
-Sources: EPA, TOXNET, UC Davis, Tufts University, University of South Australia, Sacramento Bee, Photo: Flickr, user: Jeff Karpala
+Sources: EPA, TOXNET, UC Davis, Tufts University, UC Santa Barbara, Sacramento Bee, Photo: Flickr, user: Jeff Karpala

 (whole house & well units)